psych252/psych252book/docs/04-data_wrangling1.md

  4 Darth Vader           202   136
  5 Leia Organa           150    49
  6 Owen Lars             178   120
- 7 Beru Whitesun lars    165    75
+ 7 Beru Whitesun Lars    165    75
  8 R5-D4                  97    32
  9 Biggs Darklighter     183    84
 10 Obi-Wan Kenobi        182    77
-# … with 77 more rows
+# ℹ 77 more rows
 ```

 We can select multiple columns using the `(from:to)` syntax: